Last Updated on September 4, 2018

 Conclusion: Risk-adjusted return is a measure of return per unit risk.
 Although it is useful, commonly used metrics are flawed.
 Indirect, but simpler to understand measured can be considered as an alternative.

-Use our Robo-advisory Excel Template for a start-to-finish financial plan!
-Now with a new demo video! ⇐ More than 415 investors and advisors use this!
+Use our Robo-advisory Tool for a start-to-finish financial plan! ⇐ More than 2,500 investors and advisors use this!

-My new book for kids: “Chinchu gets a superpower!” is now available!
+Our new book for kids: “Chinchu Gets a Superpower!” is now available!

 Must-read book even for adults!
 This is something that every parent should teach their kids right from their young age.
 The importance of money management and decision making based on their wants and needs.
 Very nicely written in simple terms. - Arun.Buy the book: Chinchu gets a superpower for your child!

-How to profit from content writing: Our new ebook for those interested in getting side income via content writing.
+How to profit from content writing: Our new ebook is for those interested in getting side income via content writing.
 It is available at a 50% discount for Rs.
 500 only!

-Want to check if the market is overvalued or undervalued?
-Use our market valuation tool (will work with any index!), or you buy the new Tactical Buy/Sell timing tool!
+Do you want to check if the market is overvalued or undervalued?
+Use our market valuation tool (it will work with any index!), or get the Tactical Buy/Sell timing tool!

-We publish mutual fund screeners and momentum, low volatility stock screeners .every month.
+We publish monthly mutual fund screeners and momentum, low-volatility stock screeners.

-About freefincal & its content policy Freefincal is a News Media Organization dedicated to providing original analysis, reports, reviews and insights on developments in mutual funds, stocks, investing, retirement and personal finance.
+About freefincal & its content policy.
+Freefincal is a News Media Organization dedicated to providing original analysis, reports, reviews and insights on mutual funds, stocks, investing, retirement and personal finance developments.
 We do so without conflict of interest and bias.
 Follow us on Google News.
-Freefincal serves more than one million readers a year (2.5 million page views) with articles based only on factual information and detailed analysis by its authors.
-All statements made will be verified from credible and knowledgeable sources before publication.
-Freefincal does not publish any paid articles, promotions, PR, satire or opinions without data.
-All opinions presented will only be inferences backed by verifiable, reproducible evidence/data.
+Freefincal serves more than three million readers a year (5 million page views) with articles based only on factual information and detailed analysis by its authors.
+All statements made will be verified with credible and knowledgeable sources before publication.
+Freefincal does not publish paid articles, promotions, PR, satire or opinions without data.
+All opinions will be inferences backed by verifiable, reproducible evidence/data.
 Contact information: letters {at} freefincal {dot} com (sponsored posts or paid collaborations will not be entertained)

 Connect with us on social media